videosdk-live/videosdk-docs/react_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 };
 ```

-- Next, we will add the `ReactPlayer`
+- Next, we will add the `ReactPlayer` and Participant Details

 ```jsx
 const ParticipantView = ({ participantId }) => {